 An application form must be submitted that includes the purpose of the activity, methods to be used, species to be captured or taken, and the location of the proposed activity.
 Research proposals should be included to provide additional information.
 Two relevant scientists/biologists must sign the application form for new applicants.
 These signatures are required by state law (IC 14-22-22-2) and attest to the character, scientific accomplishments, and fitness of the applicant.
 You can contact Linnea Petercheff, with the Division of Fish & Wildlife, at 317-233-6527 or at lpetercheff@dnr.IN.gov if you have any questions.

 Who may apply?

 Any individual may apply if he/she meets the qualifications outlined in the regulations to conduct scientific studies and is affiliated with one of the institutions listed (312 IAC 9-10-6).
 The license is issued in the name of an individual, not a business or university.

-We recommend that you apply at least 1-2 weeks in advance of your first planned field activities.
-Some proposed activities, such as those in areas with endangered species or mussels, require more extensive review and can require a longer periods of time before issuance of a license.
+We recommend that you apply at least one to two weeks in advance of your first planned field activities.
+Some proposed activities, such as those in areas with endangered species or mussels, require more extensive review and can require a longer period of time before issuance of a license.

 License and Permit Supervisor

 Division of Fish & Wildlife

 402 W. Washington Street, Room W273

 Indianapolis, IN 46204

 If you plan to do work on a state park or reservoir property, you will need an additional permit (permission) from the Division of State Parks.
 View the guidelines (PDF).